Enclosure: History

-After William I invaded and conquered England in 1066, he distributed the land amongst 180 barons, who held the land as tenants.
-However he promised the English people that he would keep the laws of Edward the Confessor.
+After William I invaded and conquered England in 1066, he distributed its land amongst 180 barons, who held it as his tenants in chief, establishing a feudal system.
+However, he promised the English people that he would keep the laws of Edward the Confessor.
 Thus commoners were still able to exercise their ancient customary rights.
-Land ownership in the UK is still based on the feudal system introduced by the Normans where all land was owned by the Crown.
 The original contract bound the people who occupied the land to provide some form of service.
-This evolved into a financial agreement that avoided or replaced the service.
+This later evolved into a financial agreement that avoided or replaced the service.

 Following the introduction of the feudal system, there was an increase in the economic growth and urban expansion of the country.
-In the 13th century successful Lords did very well financially, however the peasants faced with ever increasing costs did not, and their landholding dwindled.
-But after outbreaks of the Black Death in the middle of the 14th century there was a major decline in population and crop yields.The decline in population left surviving farm workers in great demand.
-Landowners had to face the choice of raising wages to compete for workers or letting their lands go unused.
+In the 13th century, successful lords did very well financially, while the peasants faced with ever increasing costs did not, and their landholding dwindled.
+After outbreaks of the Black Death in the middle of the 14th century however, there was a major decline in population and crop yields.
+The decline in population left the surviving farm workers in great demand.
+Landowners faced the choice of raising wages to compete for workers or letting their lands go unused.
 Wages for labourers rose and translated into inflation across the economy.
-The ensuing difficulties in hiring labour has been seen as causing the abandonment of land and the demise of the feudal system, although some historians have suggested that the effects of the Black Death may have only sped up the process.
+The ensuing difficulties in hiring labour has been seen as causing the abandonment of land and the demise of the feudal system, although some historians have suggested that the effects of the Black Death may have only sped up an already on-going process.

 From as early as the 12th century agricultural land had been enclosed.
 However, the history of enclosure in England is different from region to region.
 Parts of south-east England (notably sections of Essex and Kent) retained the pre-Roman Celtic field system of farming in small enclosed fields.
 Similarly in much of west and north-west England, fields were either never open, or were enclosed early.
-The primary area of field management, known as the "open field system", was in the lowland areas of England in a broad band from Yorkshire and Lincolnshire diagonally across England to the south, taking in parts of Norfolk and Suffolk, Cambridgeshire, large areas of the Midlands, and most of south central England.
+The primary area of field management, known as the "open field system," was in the lowland areas of England in a broad band from Yorkshire and Lincolnshire diagonally across England to the south, taking in parts of Norfolk and Suffolk, Cambridgeshire, large areas of the Midlands, and most of south central England.